restic/restic/doc/Design.md

 SHA-256 hashes of all Blobs are saved in an ordered list which then represents the content of the file.

-In order to relate these plain text hashes to the actual location within a Pack file , an index is used.
+In order to relate these plaintext hashes to the actual location within a Pack file , an index is used.
 If the index is not available, the header of all data Blobs can be read.